most-inesctec/STVS/README.md

 # Extending and understanding S2VNC

-For a guide on how to extend _S2VNC_ (e.g., supporting a new transformation), an overview of the codebase or a description of the application entry points, please refer to [this document](DOCUMENTATION.md).
+For a guide on how to extend _STVS_ (e.g., supporting a new transformation), an overview of the codebase or a description of the application entry points, please refer to [this document](DOCUMENTATION.md).

+A more thorough description of the _STVS_ is available at Chapter 4 and 5 of the [__associated Master Thesis__](https://repositorio-aberto.up.pt/handle/10216/128548).